 Leverage fragments in decision policies fragments

-If your decision policy contains decision items including fragments, you can leverage these fragments when authoring a message, within the decision policy.
-Learn more on fragments
+If your decision policy contains decision items including AJO content fragments, you can leverage these fragments when authoring a message within the decision policy across all channels where Decisioning is available (code-based experience, Email, Push, SMS, and journeys).

 For example, let’s say you want to display different contents for several mobile device models.
 Add the specified fragments, each pertaining to a different phone model, to the decision item you are using in the decision policy.
-Learn how.
+Learn how to add fragments to a decision item.

 Once done, you can use either one of the following methods: